MonoTech01/Linux/LinuxServer_Lab_II.md

 -t ed25519: This option specifies the type of key to generate.
 In this case, it's set to ed25519, which is a modern and secure elliptic curve cryptography (ECC) algorithm for SSH keys.

 -C "lst2": This option adds a comment to the generated key pair.
 The comment here is set to "lst2", which can be helpful for identifying the key's purpose or association with a specific server (like lst2 in this case).

+Verify
+ls -l .ssh

+- Copy the key to a target VM (VM1: lst1)

+- Go to the VM1 to check for the key that is added by lst2 cat .ssh/authorized_keys
+- Edit sshd configuration to enable Certificate-based Authentication and disable Password authentication (in VM1) nano by changing PubkeyAuthentication yes and PasswordAuthentication no

+- Troubleshoot:
+It did not allow me to save <- permission denied

+I changed mode for the file

+u + w

+W for write permission

+Result: editable + save

+- Verify
+cat